Managing Entity Fields

 No

-Note: This field is available in DRUID version 1.60 or higher for chatbots using bot framework version 4 (direct line only).
+NOTE: This field is available for AI Agents using bot framework version 4 (direct line only).

 Holds multilanguage records No

-Note: This field is available in DRUID version 1.74 or higher and applies to entity fields of type String (Data Type is "String").
+NOTE: This field is available for entity fields of type String (Data Type is "String").

 Data Type